-This report lets you track conversions for clients who visited your site from several different devices (for example, if someone visited on a desktop first, then returned later on their laptop, and placed an order on their phone).
+This report lets you track conversions for customers who visited your site from several different devices (for example, if someone visited on a laptop first, then returned later on their laptop, and placed an order on their phone).
 The data in the report can help pinpoint what your conversion rate is in relation to device type so that you can distribute your budget more effectively across every marketing channel.

 If a user views your site from a mobile device and then places their order from a laptop, other Metrica reports will attribute these conversions to the laptop.
 In the “Cross device” report, however, this conversion will be recorded in the user's session group for both device types.

 Crypta technology allows us to factor a user's entire history of sessions and actions on different devices into the report.

 Users and their activity level